AdvancedThreatAnalytics/threat-analytics-search/README.md

 ### Building

 Building is done using [Webpack](https://webpack.js.org/).
-To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then execute `yarn run build`(for production mode) or `yarn run build:dev`(for development mode) to build once or `yarn run live` to watch file changes (in development mode) and rebuild on file change.
+To build the "distribution" code, you first have to execute `yarn`, to install all dependencies, and then execute `yarn run build` (for production mode), or `yarn run build:dev` (for development mode) to build once, or `yarn run live` to watch file changes (in development mode) and rebuild on file change.
 These commands will create `dist` directory and copies all files into it and minifies them.

-Optionally, you can do `yarn run zip` for compress the content of the `dist` directory into a zip file (you can also do `yarn run build:zip` to execute both the build and zipping actions with a single command).
+> Optionally, you can do `yarn run zip` for compress the content of the `dist` directory into a zip file (you can also do `yarn run build:zip` to execute both the build and zipping actions with a single command).

+### Testing

+Tesing is done using [Jest](https://jestjs.io/) and all test files are located inside `tests/` folder.

+  - Unit tests are located on the `tests/unit` folder, and can be fun using the `yarn run test:unit` command.

 ### Packaging